Does Google Prefer Canonical Tags or 301 Redirects? Find Out

 Advantages of 301 Redirects

-301 redirects also offer their own perks.
+Three hundred one redirects also offer their own perks.

 1. Permanent Solutions: They signal to search engines that a URL has permanently moved to a new location.

-2. Traffic Retention: You won’t lose traffic from users trying to access old URLs when you redirect them to the new ones.
+2. Traffic Retention: won’t lose traffic from users trying to access old URLs when you redirect them to the new ones.

 3. SEO Ranking Transfer: They pass most of the link equity from the old page to the new one, preserving your rankings.